 }

-canTransact, canTransfer and getFrozenTokensThese provide views into the implementing contract's compliance, transfer policy logic and freezing status.
-These functions:
+canSend, canReceive, canTransfer, and getFrozenTokensThese provide views into the implementing contract's compliance, transfer policy logic, and freezing status.

 from to to either by transferring or burning from from and minting to to.ForcedTransfer event.canTransfer checks.
-If this happens, it MUST unfreeze the assets first and emit a Frozen event before the underlying base token transfer event reflecting the change.
-Having the unfrozen amount changed before the actual transfer is critical for tokens that might be susceptible to reentrancy attacks doing external checks on recipients as it is the case for ERC-721 and ERC-1155 tokens.canTransact check on the to parameter to ensure compliance. canTransfer checks.setFrozenTokensIt provides a way to freeze or unfreeze assets held by a specific account.
+If this happens, and the transfer involves tokens that are currently counted as frozen, it MUST unfreeze the assets first and emit a Frozen event before the underlying base token transfer event reflecting the change.
+Having the unfrozen amount changed before the actual transfer is critical for tokens that might be susceptible to reentrancy attacks doing external checks on recipients, as is the case for ERC-721 and ERC-1155 tokens.canReceive check on the to parameter to ensure compliance.canTransfer checks and SHOULD NOT bypass the frozen constraints.canReceive checks return false or fail.setFrozenTokensIt provides a way to freeze or unfreeze assets held by a specific account.
 This is useful for temporary lock mechanisms.
 This function:

 Frozen event.The contract MUST implement the ERC-165 supportsInterface function and MUST return true for the bytes4 value (representing the interfaceId):